East German civil rights activists praised in Bundestag 30 years on | DW | 06.06.2019

 Proposal for a memorial

-A cross-party proposal from Christian Democrat coalition parties (CDU/CSU) and their Social Democrat (SPD) partners called for a memorial to the victims of the communist regime.
+A cross-party proposal from the Christian Democratic and Christian Social Union parties (CDU/CSU) and their junior coalition partner, the Social Democrats (SPD), called for a memorial to the victims of the communist regime.
 Proposals are to be presented before the end of the year.

 The church was also praised for providing spaces for "free thought, open discourse and acts of self-determination."